NuGet/NuGetDocs/NuGet.Docs/docs/Tools/Package-Manager-UI.md

-﻿# Managing NuGet Packages Using the Dialog
+﻿# Managing NuGet Packages Using the UI

 This topic describes how to find, install, remove, and update NuGet packages using the **Manage NuGet Packages UI**.
 To use this UI, you must have a solution open in Visual Studio.
 As an alternative, you can install packages using PowerShell commands.
 For more information, see [Using the Package Manager Console](Package-Manager-Console).